INCLUSIVE EDUCATION AND HOW TO IMPLEMENT IT

 Provide professional development

 Teachers' professional development is important for any educational practice.
 This ensures that the staff has the critical skills to deliver what is expected of them.
-Similarly, for inclusive learning, it is also very important to have professional development for the staff.
+It is of great importance to let your staff enroll in professional development courses.
+For instance, nowadays, every instructor must do a CPD course on Teaching Online as it is one of the most important requirements to become a teacher.